Specialized Ambush with ANGi Review

 Specialized incorporated their 4th Dimension Cooling System into the design of the Ambush with ANGi.
-We suppose that refers to the 20 vents and well designed internal air channels that keep air moving through the helmet better than any other model in this test.
+We suppose that refers to the 20 vents and well designed internal air channels that keep air moving through the helmet better than most models in this test.

 There are ample vents at the front and on the sides of this helmet to catch loads of air, and the large internal air channels allow the air to move over your head and exit through the massive vertical exhaust vents at the back of the helmet.
-It works impressively well, and this is the best-ventilated helmet in this test.
+It works impressively well, and this is one of the best-ventilated helmets in this test.

 Some of the other competitors in this review are also well ventilated.
 Our other top scorer in this metric was the 100% Altec, whose massive, well-located vents circulate air impressively.
-The POC Tectal, Troy Lee A2, and the Smith Session also vent very well but can't reach the high bar set by the Ambush.
+The POC Tectal, Troy Lee A2, and the Smith Session also vent very well but didn't quite reach the high bar set by the Ambush and the Altec.

 The Ambush with ANGi is loaded with features, some of which we've already touched upon in our protection and comfort sections above.
 It has several features which aren't specific to either fit or protection, and we'll go over those here.
 First, it comes with Specialized's new ANGi crash detection system.
 ANGi is a small sensor that is attached to the back of the helmet that syncs to your smartphone via Bluetooth and the Specialized Ride App.